esoltys/g1-ollama/README.md

 # o1lama

 o1lama is a fun experiment designed to enhance the reasoning capabilities of large language models (LLMs) through o1-like reasoning chains.
-This approach enables the LLM to “think” and solve logical problems that typically challenge leading models.
-Unlike o1, all reasoning tokens are displayed, and the application utilizes an open-source model running locally on Ollama.
+This toy project runs Llama 3.1 8B locally using Ollama, enabling the LLM to "think" and solve logical problems that typically challenge leading models.

-## About
-o1lama is an toy project that runs Llama 3.1 **8B** locally using Ollama.
-It was forked from [https://github.com/bklieger-groq/g1](https://github.com/bklieger-groq/g1) which runs Llama 3.1 **70B** models on groq for speed.
-This experiment demonstrates the power of prompted reasoning in visualized steps similar in appearance to o1.
-It obviously is not intended as a comparison to or full replication of o1, which employs different techniques.
+The experiment demonstrates the power of prompted reasoning in visualized steps similar in appearance to o1.
+Unlike o1, all reasoning tokens are displayed, and the application utilizes an open-source model running locally.
+It's important to note that o1lama is not intended as a comparison to or full replication of o1, which employs different techniques.
+Instead, it serves as an accessible demonstration of LLM capabilities using locally-run, open-source models.

+The project now uses the official Ollama Python bindings for improved integration and performance, allowing users to explore the potential of LLMs on their local machines.
+[Mistral Nemo 12B](https://ollama.com/library/mistral-nemo) is a good model to try for comparison.

 ## Features
+- **Official Ollama Bindings**: Utilizes the official Ollama Python library for improved integration and performance.
 - **Local Model Execution**: Runs large language models locally using Ollama, ensuring privacy and reducing latency.
 - **Multiple Model Support**: Allows selection from various models installed locally, not limited to Llama 3.1.
 - **Adjustable Token Limit**: Users can select the maximum token count (512, 1024, 2048, or 4096) to balance between response length and processing time.